Seller Closing Cost Calculator 2024

 What Are Closing Costs?

-Every person facing a property transaction is familiar with the term closing costs and is aware that they will likely need to pay for them at one point.
+Every home seller is familiar with the sellers closing costs because they have to be paid at the time of closing the deal on a home.
 Closing costs are the fees that a buyer and a property seller pay once the transaction closes.
 These fees are used to pay for legal and administrative expenses such as real estate agent commission, loan origination, etc. Usually, a seller pays closing costs, but some deals also lead to the buyer’s closing costs.
 A seller usually pays 6% to 8% of the sale price towards closing costs, but in some cases, the closing costs may reach up to 12% of the sale price excluding closing outstanding loans.

 Seller Closing Costs by State